Drive sales on autopilot with ecommerce-focused featuresSee Features

 8. SET REALISTIC, ACHIEVABLE GOALS

-When looking to scale your business, you’ll want to set achievable goals to measure success.
+When looking to scale your business, you’ll want to set achievable and smart goals to measure success.
 Between growth targets and internal metrics, you’ll want to review the current state of your business as a starting point.
 Reviewing historic year-over-year data will set you up for a fair growth metric.

 Additionally, when setting up shipping and fulfillment goals take a look at your staff and capabilities.
 While next-day shipping for all is great, not every company is equipped to handle that for every order and if you cannot meet that, it will lead to unhappy customers.
 Stick with a shipping window you can comfortably meet (and even surpass) to properly set customer expectations and guarantee success.